 "Index Provider"-CoinDesk Indices, Inc., a Delaware corporation that designed and manages the DFX.
+DCG is the indirect parent company of CoinDesk Indices, Inc. As a result, CoinDesk Indices, Inc. is an affiliate of the Manager and the Fund and is considered a related party of the Fund.

-"Index Rebalancing Period"-Any period during which the Index Provider reviews for rebalancing the DFX in accordance with the policies and procedures set forth in this Disclosure Statement.
+"Index Rebalancing Period"-Any period during which the Index Provider reviews for rebalancing the DFX in accordance with the policies and procedures set forth in this Annual Report.